Year 5 2024 - 2025

 Welcome to the Year 5 Class Page

 Welcome to Year 5!
-I am Mrs Holmes and I teach Year 5 with support from Miss Bibby.
-I hope this page will keep parents and carers updated with all our Year 5 news, and importantly, all the key information you will need to know.
+I am Miss White and I teach Year 5 with support from the fantastic Mrs Cooney.
+This page will be updated with all our Year 5 news and will give you all the key information you need to know.

-I am looking forward to helping our Year 5 children grow and develop their knowledge and skills through exciting and interesting learning experiences.
-As the Science lead, and former scientist myself, I am especially looking forward to teaching Science!
+I am looking forward to helping our Year 5 children develop knowledge and skills through exciting and interesting learning experiences.

-If you have any questions or concerns, please speak to me at the end of the day or contact the office to arrange an appointment or leave a message.
-I will always endeavour to get back to you as soon as possible.
+If you have any questions or concerns, please speak to me at the end of the day.
+I will be more than happy to help!
+Alternatively, you can contact the office to arrange an appointment or leave a message.
+I will get back to you as soon as possible.

 School day: